FAANG Strategy

 None of this is fatal on today’s evidence.
 Services still printed a record 76.7% margin in Q2 FY2026 (Form 10-Q).
 The pressure is real and the margin is intact, in the same quarter.
 That tension is the entire story.

-• Price the cut against the switching cost, not the value delivered.
+2. Price the cut against the switching cost, not the value delivered.
 Apple’s 30% was anchored to lock-in.
 When the lock-in eroded, the anchor went with it.
-If your take rate depends on being the only path, model what it survives when a second path opens.
+If your take rate depends on being the only path, model what it survives when a second path opens, before someone opens it for you.

-• Own the relationship, not just the rail.
+3. Own the relationship, not just the rail.
 The developers fleeing to alternative stores and web checkout were never loyal to the App Store; they were captive to it.
-The same distribution-versus-control tension drives the entire argument in Google’s AI Strategy Is a Distribution War.
+Captivity is not retention.
+Convert the captive into the chosen while you still set the terms, the same surface-ownership logic that powers Microsoft Copilot and enterprise lock-in.

-• Treat compliance as a permanent cost center.
-A patchwork of jurisdiction-specific fee logic is now part of Apple’s cost base.
-Any platform operating across regulatory regimes should price that in before it shows up as a margin surprise.
+4. Treat compliance as a permanent cost center, and price it in early.
+A patchwork of jurisdiction-specific fee logic, notarization, and discovery defense is now part of Apple’s cost base.
+Any platform operating across regulatory regimes should carry that as a standing line, not a surprise.

 Apple’s App Store will remain enormously profitable.
 The question the filings and dockets pose is narrower and sharper: not whether the toll booth survives, but who gets to set the toll.
 For more than a decade the answer was Apple.
 As of 2026, the answer is increasingly a court.